tinfoilboy/sonne/README.md

 ## Building

-First, clone the repository using `--recurse-submodules` to get all of the submoduled dependencies Then create a `build` or `out` folder and run CMake in it.
+First, clone the repository using `--recurse-submodules` to get all of the submoduled dependencies.
+Then create a `build` or `out` folder and run CMake in it.
 Then compile and run!